complxalgorithm/TweetKeywordMapper/README.md

 The script accepts a single parameter with the same options as the Python program.
 ```
 username ^ TweetKeywordMapper => ./tkm help
 usage: ./tkm <parameter>

 Search/Import Tweet data from US states with a keyword, then map the count results

 optional parameters:
 search:  search Twitter for Tweets containing a specific keyword, then map results
-read:    import Tweet data from a CSV file, then map results
+read:    import Tweet data from a CSV/XLSX file, then map results
-counts:  tally the total for each unique value of a specified field from a CSV file
+counts:  tally the total for each unique value of a specified field from a CSV/XLSX file
 help:    displays help information for this script

 - search and read will run mapper.py to map the results after state counts are determined.